Top Challenges in Talent Management and How to Overcome Them

 How to Overcome It:

-- Conduct Stay Interviews: Regularly check in with employees to understand their needs and address potential issues before they consider leaving.
+- Conduct Stay Interviews: Regularly check in with employees to understand their needs, concerns, and career aspirations.
+Addressing issues proactively can prevent turnover.

 3. Bridging the Skills Gap